alipay/agentUniverse/docs/guidebook/en/2_2_3_Tool_Create_And_Use.md

 ```

 # Learn More About Existing Tools
-More examples of tools provided by the framework can be found in the `sample_standard_app.app.core.tool` package path, where you can further explore the corresponding tools.
+More examples of tools provided by the framework can be found in the `sample_standard_app.intelligence.agentic.tool` package path, where you can further explore the corresponding tools.

 # Conclusion
 By now, you have mastered the definition and usage of Tool components.
 Go ahead and try creating and using tools.